-- Use a soft ball like beachball or foam ball
+- Use a softball like a beachball or foam ball

 - When rolling and throwing to your kid make sure he is ready

-- Do not add too much force on the ball
+- Do not add too much force to the ball

 - Aim directly at the kid’s hands